dotbitHQ/dotbithq.github.io/developers/wallet-integration.md

 >
 > LOGO material: [Download](https://projects.invisionapp.com/boards/QG43J5JCPTH/)
 >
-> English introduction: Cross-chain decentralized account system
+> English introduction: Your decentralized identity for Web3.0 life
 >
-> Chinese introduction: Cross-chain decentralized account system
+> Chinese introduction: 面向整个 Web3.0 的去中心化身份（DID）系统
 >
-> Applicable public chains: ETH/TRX
+> Applicable public chains: ETH/TRX/BSC/Polygon

 When integrating .bit registration service, please make sure to fill in `inviter` and `channel` information in the URL to get the share of registration fee ([view share ratio](.. /contribute-to-das/build-together.md)). `inviter` and `channel` need to be legitimate registered .bit accounts.
 Users can change `inviter` information manually in the registration screen, but cannot change `channel` information.

-## Show your wallet on .bit official website
+[//]: # (## Show your wallet on .bit official website)

-Please [submit a Pull Request](https://github.com/dotbitHQ/da.systems) to our official website repository after completing the integration, and we will display your brand on the .bit official website as soon as possible.
+[//]: # (Please [submit a Pull Request]&#40;https://github.com/dotbitHQ/da.systems&#41; to our official website repository after completing the integration, and we will display your brand on the .bit official website as soon as possible.)